-Majel left a music assistant professorship at UC Berkeley in 2015, had an early mid-life crisis, and launched a career as a solo artist with a focus on generating her own work.
+Majel left a music assistant professorship at UC Berkeley in 2015 to launch a career as a solo artist.
 Since then, as Mohr Visiting Artist at Stanford (2017), she commissioned and performed Pulitzer Prize winner Caroline Shaw’s “Contriving the Chimes,” written for Majel and the St. Lawrence String Quartet, and staged by opera director Christopher Alden.
 In 2016, as Mellon Visiting Artist at Wellesley, she commissioned and performed Aeolus, a throat-singing rock opera by Rome- and Berlin Prize-winning composer Ken Ueno.
 She has also served as a lecturer at Princeton, where she co-taught a “Voice” seminar with poet Jeff Dolven.

 She appears most frequently with composer-performer collective Oracle Hysterical, and as a solo artist.
-As restless as her music, Majel is bi-coastal, based in NYC and Berkeley, CA.
+As restless as her music, Majel is bi-coastal, based in Far Rockaway, Queens and Berkeley, CA.

 “Contriving the Chimes” (Caroline Shaw) & “August is also cruel” (Doug Balliett) commissioned and performed by Majel Connery and the St. Lawrence String Quartet.
 Directed by Christopher Alden.
 Dramaturgy by David Levin.

 Performed and recorded live at Bing Concert Hall Studio April 2017.